Color, Gradient and Image Fill

 8 - Set the image offset using numeric values.
 These edit boxes work together with the square offset control.

-9 - The scale of the image.
-You can make the image bigger or smaller without resizing the object.
+9 - The horizontal and vertical scales of the image.
+You can make the image bigger or smaller without resizing the object which contains the image.
 At a scale higher than 100%, the image will get cropped.
-With scales below 100%, the Fill Type defines how to show the image.
+In order to change the both values simultaneously, lock them using the icon between the fields.

 Note that when the Fill Type is set to Stretch, the program sets most of the parameters automatically.
 Consequently, most of the controls are not available.